-- Managing 260,000+ affordable housing units, representing a combined \$40-billion asset - Providing affordable homes to more than 680,000 Ontarians - Administering funding, overseeing standards, and providing capacity building to more than 1,500+ non-profit and co-operative housing providers - Managing wait lists and access to affordable housing in their communities, according to provincial and local priorities - Providing affordable housing options across the continuum of housing needs, from shelters, transitional and supportive housing to rent-geared-to-income (RGI) and affordable rental - Meeting the unique and complex housing needs of their communities, informed by the priorities set out in their 10-Year Housing and Homelessness Plans, as well as provincial and federal programs and legislation
+- Managing 260,000+ affordable housing units, representing a combined \$40-billion asset1 - Providing affordable homes to more than 680,000 Ontarians - Administering funding, overseeing standards, and providing capacity building to more than 1,500+ non-profit and co-operative housing providers - Managing wait lists and access to affordable housing in their communities, according to provincial and local priorities - Providing affordable housing options across the continuum of housing needs, from shelters, transitional and supportive housing to rent-geared-to-income (RGI) and affordable rental - Meeting the unique and complex housing needs of their communities, informed by the priorities set out in their 10-Year Housing and Homelessness Plans, as well as provincial and federal programs and legislation

-Ontario's 47 Service

-System Managers are

-Consolidated Municipal

-Service Managers

-(CMSMs), or upper-tier

-(regional) and singletier municipalities

-across Ontario, and

-District Social Services

-Administration Boards

-(DSSABs) in areas

-where there are no

-regional municipalities

-in Ontario's north
+Ontario's 47 Service System Managers are Consolidated Municipal Service Managers (CMSMs), or upper-tier (regional) and singletier municipalities across Ontario, and District Social Services Administration Boards (DSSABs) in areas where there are no regional municipalities in Ontario's north in Canada where municipal levels of government (through Service System Managers) hold responsibility for housing.
+In other provinces, housing programs are fully funded and delivered by provincial or territorial governments, and supported by federal funding contributions.

-&lt;sup>1 Housing Services Corporation, Social and Affordable Housing Primer, 2014.
+1 Housing Services Corporation, Social and Affordable Housing Primer, 2014.